 LinkedIn is also important for having a stable and constant brand presence online.
 The profile photo requires you to upload a logo that’s about 400x400px.
 As for the cover photo, the same rule remains for LinkedIn – avoid oversaturation.

 Another important thing that brands can focus on is creating apps.
 Stores, service providers and other brands launch apps that facilitate the customers’ use of their service.
 For mobile app icons, the size should go something like this:

 - iPhone (6S, 6+, 7+, 8, 8+, X, XS, XS Max) – 180x180px

 - iPad (regular, Mini and Pro) – 152x152px

 Any other platform, site or service follows about the same modus operandi for choosing the logo size.
 If you need to stretch out the logo for a particular placement, avoid doing so.
 Instead, add more details to the image so that the basis of your logo stays intact.

 Choosing the best logo size for your websites and social media channels is the basic element of your brand presence.
 Having ideally-fitting logos placed strategically gives your brand a much “cleaner” and more serious image.
 Remember to not overdo it by placing your logo and to alternate between different versions.
 Holidays, special occasions and events are great occasions for a redesign.

 Tiffany Harper is a talented writer from New York, an extremely active woman, and a real leader.
 She began her career as a journalist in the publishing house and later proceeded it as writer and editor.
 Now she works as an experienced freelance writer, mostly in business, technology and education areas.
-Please do not hesitate to contact her on Google+ or Twitter.
+Please do not hesitate to contact her on Twitter.